MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/connected-buildings.md

 To build an application to automate registering and onboarding devices, APIs are available through Microsoft Graph.
 To do this, follow these steps.

-1. Register an Azure Active Directory (AAD) [Should we be using Microsoft Entra ID?] application to get the following permissions.
+1. Register an Azure Active Directory (AAD) application to get the following permissions.

 The PlaceDeviceRead.All permission.
 For more information, see the [Microsoft Graph permissions reference](/graph/permissions-reference).